infracost/infracost-atlantis/README.md

       '
     ```

+    Infracost generates the Terraform Plan JSON from the Atlantis `$PLANFILE` (Terraform binary file format).
+Use the following steps instead of the above steps if you'd rather do that before Infracost runs.
+The `infracost_atlantis_diff.sh` script checks for a `$PLANFILE.json` file before checking for `$PLANFILE`.
+    ```
+    - run: terraform show -no-color -json $PLANFILE > $PLANFILE.json
+    - run: /home/atlantis/infracost_atlantis_diff.sh
+    - run: rm -rf $PLANFILE.json
+    ```

 3. Send a new pull request to change something in Terraform that costs money; a comment should be posted on the pull request by Atlantis, expand the Show Output section, at the bottom of which you should see the Infracost output.
 Set the `atlantis_debug=true` environment variable and see [this page](https://www.infracost.io/docs/integrations/cicd#cicd-troubleshooting) if there are issues.

 ### Environment variables